RADIUS throughput and scaling

 |25||Security Question||0 / 0||3||20|

-The RADIUS Agent has a pool of worker threads and accepts incoming requests via a queue.
-Because the throughput depends on a lot of factors both internal and external to the agent (how many authentication threads are in the worker pool, how long each request to the Okta service takes, how long an end-user takes to respond to a push MFA notification, etc.), actual results can vary.
+The RADIUS Agent has a pool of worker threads and accepts incoming requests using a queue.
+Because the throughput depends on a lot of factors both internal and external to the agent (how many authentication threads are in the worker pool, how long each request to the Okta service takes, how long an end-user takes to respond to a push MFA notification, and so on), actual results can vary.
 It is important to test throughput in your own deployment and tune the agent according to how it performs in your own environment.

-The RADIUS Agent connects to the Okta Service via REST APIs, and is subject to the same rate limits as any other HTTP client.
+The RADIUS Agent connects to the Okta Service through REST APIs, and is subject to the same rate limits as any other HTTP client.
 If your capacity requirements are high, you can horizontally scale by adding additional RADIUS agents and spreading load between them, but note that they will each count independently against your total allowed API calls on the Okta Service.
-See API token management for more information.
+See API rate limits for more information.
 If the RADIUS Agent is rate limited, it will return an ACCESS-REJECT response for those requests.